vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ## (Optional) Bastion host

-You can provision a bastion host that utilizes Teleport.
-The App ID is employed to authenticate users to Teleport.
+You can provision a bastion host that uses Teleport.
+The App ID is used to authenticate users to Teleport.
 Teleport session recordings are stored in a Cloud Object Storage bucket.
-The components of the bastion host are configured in the [bastion_host.tf](./bastion_host.tf) file.
+You configure the bastion host components in the [bastion_host.tf](./bastion_host.tf) file.

 ### App ID variable